pivotal/docs-tap/install.md

 ## <a id='add-package-repositories'></a> About Tanzu Application Platform Package Profiles
 Tanzu Application Platform can be installed through pre-defined profiles or through individual packages.
 This section explains how to install a profile.

-Tanzu Application Platform contains the following four profiles:
+Tanzu Application Platform contains the following two profiles:

 - Full (`full`)
 - Developer Light (`dev-light`)